benkaiser/stretto/README.md

 pm2 start app.js
 ```
 Go to `localhost:2000` in your browser (or known IP of server if it is on a different machine).
 From there a prompt will allow you to change your music directory, after saving your music directory you can click `Scan Library -> Regular Scan` at the top of the page.
 From there select `Start Scan` and let it do it's magic adding all the songs to your library.
 Happy listening!

+### Submitting issues

+Please include:

+- operating system
+- architecture (32bit or 64bit)
+- nodejs version `node --version`
+- npm version `npm --version`

+Then include steps to reproduce followed by what you were aiming to do / expected to happen, and what did happen.

 ### Android Sync App